Cathy347Le/React-Task-App/README.md

 - Display a static counter in the header
 - Display task counter dynamically and make it conditionally render

+#### Update useEffect on App.js

+- When you refresh the browser, you can see the text "Hooray!!!
+You have no more tasks." for a second.
+Update the conditional return with a isLoaded state.

 ### ADD BACKEND - Node, MongoDB, moongoose